 The Investment Payoff

 Systematic maintenance feels like an obligation when you’d rather be relaxing, but the payoff is a cabin that remains beautiful, functional, and valuable for generations.
-Deferred maintenance compounds—small problems become large ones, large ones become failures that cost multiples of what prevention would have required.
+That’s what makes this discipline endearing to us longtime cabin owners—we’ve seen what happens when maintenance gets deferred.
+Small problems become large ones, large ones become failures that cost multiples of what prevention would have required.
 Stay ahead of the curve, and your cabin stays ahead of time.